 When a client is ready to enter this phase, often we begin noticing some ordinary regression in overall behavior, usually outside of the therapy room and reported by the client or family members.
 This is a sign to increase the frequency of therapy sessions, usually to more than once a week.

 Clients can work with any medium of expression.
 The therapist, just like parents, cannot be perfectly attuned to the client.
 This provides opportunities for misattunement to take place for the therapist to model how to re-attune to the client in times of stress/trigger/withdrawal (stage 3 in the ETI trauma response roadmap).

-Most of my clients with developmental trauma display reactive behaviors and difficulties in self-regulations at home and other settings (school, work etc.).
-In this stage the clients show expanded ability to take risk and display more reactive behaviors in the therapy room as well.
+Most of my clients with developmental trauma display reactive behaviors and difficulties in self-regulation at home and in other settings (school, work etc.).
+In this stage the clients show expanded ability to take risks and display more reactive behaviors in the therapy room as well.

-The therapist models different responses to the reactiveness, first by calming down the reactive stress response (experiential self-regulation).
-Then by modeling reattunmenet and reconnecting to the client, and providing psychoeducation to why he/she was reacting like this or that, in that moment.
+The therapist models different responses to the reactiveness, first by calming down the reactive stress response (experiential self-regulation), and then by modeling reattunmenet and reconnecting to the client and providing psychoeducation as to why he/she was reacting like this or that, in that moment.

-In most situations, when clients, even the young ones, come to understand that they react instinctively in certain situations, they gain an important new insight: “This is not me, this is a result of something that happened to me."
-This is followed by an equally important realization: now we are doing something about it.
+In most situations, when clients, even young ones, come to understand that they react instinctively in certain situations, they gain an important new insight: “This is not me; this is a result of something that happened to me."
+This is followed by an equally important realization: Now we are doing something about it.

 5. Develop and practice an Individualized Sustainability Plan (ISP**) for continued stability.
 (Read more about this in my previous post.)
 An individualized sustainability plan should take into account all aspects of well-being and rely on the client’s specific resources and vulnerabilities (genetics, traumatic past, condition of immune system, age when trauma took place, intergenerational trauma, etc.).